 But twenty years had passed.
 The new king — Charles I — was far more sceptical about witches, and his wife was Catholic.
 We know that he’d recently interviewed a 12-year-old boy whose testimony had led to nine people being hanged for witchcraft.
 And he had found that that boy was a liar.

 It was in this ‘new’ age of scepticism, not suspicion, that rather than getting a one-way ticket to Gallows Hill, many of the accused witches — not Jennet — were sent to London to be examined by the Privy Council and the king himself to determine if they should be executed.

 This time, there was none of the respect and unease that faced Jennet when she stood on the courtroom table and condemned her family.
 People found witches funny.
 Londoners could attend the public court proceedings in the morning, and see a play written about Robinson’s story in the afternoon.

-Armitage: witch hunting was undone not through rubbishing witches’ existence wholesale, but through requiring a higher standard of proof.
+Armitage: the practice of witch-hunting was undone in the UK not through rubbishing witches’ existence wholesale, but through requiring a higher standard of proof.

 Robinson was questioned by the King’s Privy Council, and as any 12-year-old would do, he cracked.
 The story was inspired by stories about the Device family.
 Edmund’s father had blackmailed people to stop his son naming them.

 The Robinson family had some fine new cows.